ultraio/docs-blockchain/docs/learn/Ultra Blockchain/Transaction-queues-billing-and-rate-limiting.md

 # Subjective Billing

 To address this, subjective billing was introduced.
 It aims to bill failed transactions and reject any accounts that go subjectively negative.
 Successful transactions replace their temporary subjective billing with objective billing upon blockchain recording.
 While this approach significantly reduced CPU waste, it can result in inconsistent billing across nodeos.
 Consequently, transactions might be lost at any point, potentially causing an account to encounter recurring resource errors and subsequent subjective billings.
-[For a deeper dive, refer to this article.](https://eosnetwork.com/blog/api-plus-an-introduction-to-subjective-billing-and-lost-transactions/ "An Introduction to Subjective Billing and Lost Transactions").
+For a deeper dive, refer to ['An Introduction to Subjective Billing and Lost Transactions'](https://eosnetwork.com/blog/api-plus-an-introduction-to-subjective-billing-and-lost-transactions/ "An Introduction to Subjective Billing and Lost Transactions").

 # Staking and the Ranked Transaction Queue